When Is Rent Due When You First Move In?

 Fixing a due date for rent payment helps the tenants establish a routine.
 One can set priorities of what needs to be paid on different dates, which helps one settle their rental bills on time.

-You Can Easily File For Evictions.
+You Can Easily File For Eviction.

 When tenants set a date for paying their rent, it is easy for the landlord to track late or non-payments.
 You will easily file for eviction of any tenant who always pays their rent later than the agreed date.